Go Back

 • 1 tablespoon tomato paste

-• 1 tablespoon red pepper paste (optional) (replace with tomato paste if you prefer)
+• 1 tablespoon red pepper paste (optional) (or use extra tomato paste)

 • 4 tablespoon olive oil (100 ml)